-Low Level Concern Forms and records will be retained (including those subsequently deemed to relate to behaviour which is entirely consistent with the Code of Conduct) in the school folder and log in the central P&E area on SharePoint.
-Where there are multiple low-level concerns relating to the same individual these will be kept in chronological order as a running record.
-These records will be kept confidential and held securely with only the Headteacher, P&E team having access.
+Low-Level Concern Forms and records will be retained (including those subsequently deemed to relate to behaviour that is entirely consistent with the Code of Conduct) in the school folder and logged in the central People & Engagement (P&E) area on SharePoint.
+Where there are multiple low-level concerns relating to the same individual, these will be kept in chronological order as a running record.
+These records will be kept confidential and held securely, with only the Headteacher and P&E team having access.
 The log will contain details of the concern, the context in which it arose, and action taken.
-The name of the person reporting should be noted respecting wishes to remain anonymous as far as reasonably possible.
+The name of the person reporting should be noted while respecting wishes to remain anonymous as far as reasonably possible.

-Where concerns also involve issues of misconduct or where such issues have caused the poor performance; disciplinary, grievance or whistleblowing procedures to be triggered, the normal records required would still be made and kept according to procedure in addition to the low-level concerns records.
+Where concerns also involve issues of misconduct or where such issues have caused poor performance, disciplinary, grievance, or whistleblowing procedures will be triggered, the normal records required will still be made and kept according to procedure in addition to the low-level concerns records.

-Where the low-level concern is serious enough to be referred to the LADO (or in the case of Local arrangements requiring all concerns to be reported to the LADO), the related records will be placed and retained on the staff member's employee file.
-Where a low-level concern is reclassified as an allegation, then the records relating to it will be treated accordingly.
+Where the low-level concern is serious enough to be referred to the LADO (or in the case of local arrangements requiring all concerns to be reported to the LADO), the related records will be placed and retained on the staff member's employee file.
+If a low-level concern is reclassified as an allegation, then the records relating to it will be treated accordingly.
+London Child Protection Procedures require all low-level concerns to be evaluated in consultation with the LADO.
+The consultation process allows for concerns to be evaluated objectively and to ascertain whether or not similar concerns may have been raised by a previous employer but not met the threshold for investigation.